-Clinical Characterization of a Large Cohort of Primary Hyperparathyroid Filipino Patients who underwent Parathyroidectomy and the Accuracy of Preoperative Parathyroid Localization Studies used at a Multispecialty Tertiary Hospital in Manila, Philippines
+Clinical Characterization of Post-parathyroidectomy Patients with Primary Hyperparathyroidism and the Concordance of Preoperative Localization Imaging with Histopathology at a Tertiary Hospital in Manila, Philippines

 Wermers RA, Khosla S, Atkinson EJ, et al. Incidence of primary hyperparathyroidism in Rochester, Minnesota, 1993-2001: An update on the changing epidemiology of the disease.
 J Bone Miner Res.
 2006;21:171-7. https://www.ncbi.nlm.nih.gov/pubmed/16355286. https://doi.org/10.1359/JBMR.050910.

 Heath H 3rd, Hodgson SF, Kennedy MA.
 Primary Hyperparathyroidism.
 Incidence, morbidity and potential economic impact in a community.
 N Engl J Med.
 1980;302(4): 189-93. https://www.ncbi.nlm.nih.gov/pubmed/7350459. https://doi.org/10.1056/NEJM198001243020402.

 Abood A, Vestergaard P. Increasing incidence of primary hyperparathyroidism in Denmark.
 Dan Med J. 2013;60(2): A4567. https://www.ncbi.nlm.nih.gov/pubmed/23461985.

 Stephen AE, Mannstadt M, Hodin RA.
 Indications for surgical management of hyperparathyroidism: A review.
 JAMA Surg.
 2017;152(9):878-82. https://www.ncbi.nlm.nih.gov/pubmed/28658490. https://doi.org/10.1001/jamasurg.2017.1721.